Hexcles/nginx-errors/README.md

     [`/etc/mime.types`][mime.types] (you can also overlay this file in your Docker image if you need a MIME type that is not included).

+The image includes default error responses for 400, 4xx, 500 and 5xx in HTML and JSON respectively.

 ### `ENV` Configurations

 *   `DEBUG`: turn on debug logging and response headers.
 (Do *NOT* use in production.)
+*   `DEFAULT_RESPONSE_FORMAT`: set the default response format when the there is no requested MIME type or it cannot be recognized.
+Default to `text/html`.
 *   `STATUS_CODE_MAPPING`: in the format of `SRC_A:DST_A,SRC_B:DST_B,...`
     mapping source status codes (returned by your backend application) to destination status codes (seen by the client).
 Note that you should put the